Interview with Gareth Emery

 It’s important to be engaged and in touch with people, and both Twitter and Facebook are great for that, so I’m fairly active on them both.
 You have to be careful though, as it’s quite easy to go too far, particularly on Twitter where frequent posting is encouraged, and end up posting every little bit of crap that pops into your head.
 You can come across as a real self-absorbed dick.
 So unless something exceptional is going on, I try and keep Twitter to a few tweets a day.
 I don’t need to tell 15,000 people I’m fucked off because someone in a supermarket queue in front of me is going slow.
 I’ve got more friends on Facebook – about 125,000 I think – so we tend to keep it to vital updates and not barrage people too much.

-Your touring schedule is not only very busy but always includes many exotic locations, how do you manage to collect ideas and experiences and translate them into a production or piece of music?
-Can you describe an gig experiences that have made it on to the album?
+Your touring schedule is not only very busy but always includes many exotic locations, how do you manage to collect ideas and experiences and translate them into production or piece of music?
+Can you describe the gig experiences that have made it on to the album?

-How is the tour going and is there anywhere you particular looking for to going.
+How is the tour going and is there anywhere you particularly looking for to going?

 Tell us about your Northern Lights concert at the O2 Academy in Leeds this October, what was the thinking behind performing live and is it something that you feel is important to showcase the album?
 What can we expect different from a Gareth Emery DJ set?

 Again, it’s about doing something we haven’t done before.
 We’ve done big one-offs at Sankeys in Manchester, the last one to celebrate four years and 100 episodes of my podcast in March.
 That was a real success and a total sell-out, so for the album we felt we needed a new offering rather than just repeating the same formula.